Eye Muscle Surgery for Thyroid Eye Disease

 Surgery to repair the eye muscles and realign the eyes might be needed for some people with TED.
 Strabismus surgery is often done under general anesthesia.
 General anesthesia means you are fully asleep during the procedure.
 However, your TED specialist may decide that fully numbing your eyes and face is a better option.5

 This procedure is performed by an eye surgeon and involves detaching, tightening, and reattaching the eye muscles.
-Your TED specialist may decide the muscles need to be weakened (recession) or tightened (resection).3,5,6
+Your TED specialist may decide whether the muscles need to be weakened (recession) or strengthened (resection).3,5,6

 How does this surgery help in TED?